-If you choose, you generally can repay any portion of a qualified disaster distribution that is eligible for tax-free rollover treatment to an eligible retirement plan.
+If you choose, you can generally repay any portion of a qualified disaster distribution that is eligible for tax-free rollover treatment to an eligible retirement plan.
 Also, you can repay a qualified disaster distribution made on account of a hardship from a retirement plan.
-However, see Exceptions below for qualified disaster distributions you cannot repay.
+However, see Exceptions, later, for qualified disaster distributions you can't repay.

 You have 3 years from the day after the date you received the distribution to make a repayment.
-Amounts that are repaid are treated as a trustee-to-trustee transfer and are not included in income.
-Also, for purposes of the one-rollover-per-year limitation for IRAs, a repayment to an IRA is not considered a rollover.
-See Form 8915B, for more information on how to report repayments.
+The amount of your repayment can't be more than the amount of the original distribution.
+Amounts that are repaid are treated as a trustee-to-trustee transfer and aren't included in income.
+Also, for purposes of the one-rollover-per-year limitation for IRAs, a repayment to an IRA isn't considered a rollover.
+For more information on how to report distributions and repayments, see the Instructions for Form 8915-A (in the case of 2016 disasters), the Instructions for Form 8915-B (in the case of certain 2017 disasters), the Instructions for Form 8915-C (in the case of qualified 2018 disasters), or the Instructions for Form 8915-D (in the case of qualified 2019 disasters).

 Exceptions.
-You cannot repay the following types of distributions.
+You can't repay the following types of distributions.

 - 1. Qualified disaster distributions received as a beneficiary (other than as a surviving spouse). - 2.
-Required minimum distributions. - Periodic payments (other than from an IRA) that are for: - a.
+Required minimum distributions. - 3.
+Periodic payments (other than from an IRA) that are for: - a.
 A period of 10 years or more, - b.
 Your life or life expectancy, or - c.
 The joint lives or joint life expectancies of you and your beneficiary.

 Repayment of distributions if reporting under the 1-year election.
-If you elect to include all of your qualified disaster distributions received in a year in income for that year and then repay any portion of the distributions during the allowable 3-year period, the amount repaid will reduce the amount included in income for the year of distribution.
-If the repayment is made after the due date (including extensions) for your return for the year of distribution, you will need to file a revised Form 8915B with an amended return.
+If you elect to include all of your 2017 or 2016 qualified disaster distributions received in a year in income for that year and then repay any portion of the distributions during the allowable 3-year period, the amount repaid will reduce the amount included in income for the year of distribution.
+If the repayment is made after the due date (including extensions) for your return for the year of distribution, you will need to file, with an amended return, a revised Form 8915-A (if the repayment is of a qualified 2016 disaster distribution), a revised Form 8915-B (if the repayment is of a qualified 2017 disaster distribution), or a revised Form 8915-C (if the repayment is of a qualified 2018 disaster distribution).
 See Amending Your Return, later.

 Example.
-Maria received a \$45,000 qualified disaster distribution on November 1, 2017.
-After receiving reimbursement from her insurance company for a casualty loss, Maria repays \$45,000 to an IRA on March 31, 2018.
-She reports the distribution and the repayment on Form 8915B, which she files with her timely filed 2017 tax return.
+Maria received a \$45,000 qualified disaster distribution on November 1, 2019.
+After receiving reimbursement from her insurance company for a casualty loss, Maria repays \$45,000 of the qualified distribution on March 31, 2020.
+She reports the distribution and the repayment on Form 8915-D, which she files with her timely filed 2019 tax return.
 As a result, no portion of the distribution is included in income on her return.